pdobsan/oama/README.md

 ### Compiled static binaries

-Each release contains a compiled static executable of `mailctl` built on the most recent Ubuntu LTS platform.
-That should work on most Linux distributions.
+Each release contains a compiled static executable of `mailctl` which should work on most Linux distributions.
 You can download the latest one from [here](https://github.com/pdobsan/mailctl/releases/latest).
 Check the sha256 check sum of the downloaded file.
 Rename it to `mailctl`, made it executable and put somewhere in your search path.